Power News We love to talk!

 The way forward for the Railways is to proactively access funds from the Clean Environment Cess corpus, seek accelerated depreciation, generation-based incentives, etc, and explore other innovative financing options to actualise its solar power targets in a time-bound fashion.
 The Railways have a path-breaking opportunity to adopt solar power for lighting purposes and, in the process, handsomely boost its market capitalisation.
 The track is clear, all the way home.

-- GIPCL receives LoI for solar project Read more
+- Breather for importers of solar panels and modules Read more